whitedragonstudios/tessa/README.md

 4) In the def f6_storage_report(): fuction, on line 407 you will need to modify "hdd = [path to a hdd on your computer]"
 5) In the def sys_report(): function on line 114 you will need to modify "temp_cpu = psutil.sensors_temperatures()['cpu_thermal'][0][1]" to point to a sensor location on your computer.
 See psutil documentation to help find its address.
 Alternativly you could just change it to a int or float number that will remain static.
 6) Tessa uses two web api's (openweathermap.org and newsapi.org) to deliver data to the user.
 If you would like the program to work you will to get api keys from these websites.
 They are free and super easy to sign up for.
 You can manully add those to the tessa_config.json file or via buttons on the settings page, "Change Weather Key", "Change News Key".
 Once these changes have been made you should get full functionallity out of tessa without the hardware its designed to use.
 PLEASE comment if you encounter other hardward com errors.

+MAKE IT WORK for PC
+1) The core of tessa's functions draw on a config file which (for now) you will need to download.
+Eventually I will be publishing a setup script that will guide users through the setup process.
+Which will create the config file for you.
+Since that isn't implimented you will need to download "default_tessa_config.json".
+Once downloaded rename it to "tessa_config.json" and place it in a directory "~/TESSA/config/".
+You can modify this path on line 569.
+2) In the def f6_storage_report(): fuction, on line 365 you will need to modify "hdd = [path to a hdd on your computer]"
+3) In the def sys_report(): function on line 139 you will need to modify "temp_cpu = psutil.sensors_temperatures()['cpu_thermal'][0][1]" to point to a sensor location on your computer.
+See psutil documentation to help find its address.
+Alternativly you could just change it to a int or float number that will remain static.
+4) Tessa uses two web api's (openweathermap.org and newsapi.org) to deliver data to the user.
+If you would like the program to work you will to get api keys from these websites.
+They are free and super easy to sign up for.
+You can manully add those to the tessa_config.json file or via buttons on the settings page, "Change Weather Key", "Change News Key".
+Once these changes have been made you should get full functionallity out of tessa without the hardware its designed to use.
+PLEASE comment if you encounter other hardward com errors.